Thiago (footballer, born October 1988)

 Thiago Pinto Borges (born 22 October 1988), commonly known simply as Thiago, is a Brazilian footballer who plays for Croatian Third Football League club Novigrad.

 Career

-In November 2016, Thiago moved on a free transfer to the newly promoted Faroe Islands club 07 Vestur.
+From 2006 until 2009, Thiago played football in Denmark.
+From 2010 until 2011 he played in Sweden, before returning to Denmark.
+From early 2016 he played in Iceland.
+In November 2016, he moved on a free transfer to the newly promoted Faroe Islands club 07 Vestur.
 In May 2017, he joined Danish club Avarta.
 He left the club in the summer 2019 and returned to Croatian club NK Mosor in October 2019.
 On 1 August 2021, Thiago signed with Croatian Third Football League club Novigrad.